 - 5 out of the top 10 countries in terms of BIGI ranking have women in an advantageous position (looks like equality ensured ).
 9 out of last 10 have men in advantage.

 Countries where the life expectancy of men is more

 Mali, Kuwait, and Qatar are the only three countries in the world where the healthy life span of men is more than that of women.

 Policy Implications of the BIGI score

 Men’s disadvantages are found mostly due to health factors.
 So, researchers concluded that it is important to focus more on men’s health programs and spend more on those policies.

 Girl’s disadvantage is found mostly in terms of education in African countries.
 But these factors are already taken care of through different national and international programs.
-Whereas for the countries where men are at disadvantage in education, there exist no program to boost their education.
+Whereas for the countries where men are at a disadvantage in education, there exists no program to boost their education.